bacionejs/battito/README.md

 <details><summary>About</summary>

-- This music tracker produces Sonant formatted JSON.
-Sonant based synth is designed to be small, **for size constrained games** (2 minute song+player=3k, 8000 times smaller than WAV).
-- What makes this app unique from other Sonant based trackers is the use of a piano-roll to **reduce clicks and enhance visualization of note relationships**.
-- Only works on Chrome browser.
-Works great on a tablet.
-- See the 25 second built-in automated tutorial.
+Battito, a Sonant-based music tracker.
+At only 2k for the song and player, it is perfect for size-constrained games.
+Unlike other Sonant-based trackers, Battito uses a piano roll, making editing easier.
+It currently works only on the Chrome browser and looks great on a tablet.
+See the 25-second in-app video tutorial.

 </details><details><summary>Features</summary>

 - instrument editor